 If you’re worried about paying too much for a new mattress, we’ve got your back.
 We explain the benefits of shopping online versus in-store, the best times to shop, and useful tips to empower you to get the best mattress for your money regardless of your budget.

-All else being equal, the best time to buy a new mattress is when you feel that an upgrade can improve your nightly sleep.
+All else being equal, the best time to buy the best mattress is when you feel that an upgrade can improve your nightly sleep.
 That said, a mattress is a significant purchase, and timing it right can mean getting a lower price on a higher-quality bed and thus a better return on investment.

 If you’re planning to buy a new bed and are looking for a savvy shopping strategy, you’re wise to be wondering about the right time to buy.
 But in addition to the issue of “when,” it’s also important to consider “where” to buy a new mattress.